Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-12-01-BC-OData-transactional-batch-requests-limitations.md

 ![Result of the $batch transaction with three requests ](/assets/images/posts/2024-12-01-BC-OData-transactional-batch-requests-limitations/2024-12-01-21-44-16.png)

-# Resolution / work around
+# Resolution / workaround
 ## Invalid JSON
-There's no work around for this.
+There's no workaround for this.
 Let's just hope, that your dynamic generated JSON Body fails already on the first request.

 ## Duplicate key
 Add a get request after each post/patch request.
 This is surely not the way I would like to implement it, but in a dynamic generated JSON Body there's no other way.